fabianwilflingsederxxxl/techstack-tutorial/05-pages-components-react-router/Readme.md

 You'll see the URL changing dynamically.
 Switch between different pages and use the back button of your browser to see that the browsing history is working as expected.

 Now, let's say you navigated to `http://localhost:8000/tutorials` this way.
 Hit the refresh button.
 You now get a 404, because our Express server only responds to `/`.
-As you navigated between pages, you were actually only doing it on the client-side.
+As you navigated between pages, you were actually only doing it on the client-side (= in your browser).
 Let's add server-side rendering to the mix to get the expected behavior.

 Congratulations, you completed Page 5!
+You created your first components, that are rendering your content and already have some interactions.

 Dont forget to: